mrknorman/gravitationalflow/README.md

 conda install -c conda-forge python-lalframe conda install bokeh
 ```
-# Compile CuPhenom:
+# Compile cuPhenom:

-On the LIGO cluster CuPhenom should be compilable with little difficulty.
+On the LIGO cluster cuPhenom should be compilable with little difficulty.
 Run these commands to install:

 ```
 cd py_ml_tools\cuphenom